 Your safety is our utmost concern.

 When you arrive for your appointment you will be escorted into the dental office and seated immediately without having to sit in the waiting area.
 Please call from your car upon arrival to see if we are ready to seat you.
 Patients with a temperature or any potential symptoms of Covid-19 will be rescheduled.

 Social distancing will be maintained.

-Please do not bring any additional family members to your appointment, or ask them to wait in your car during your appointment.
+Please do not bring any additional family members to your appointment, or have them wait in your car during your appointment.